-Not every task can be delegated.
+Not every task can be delegated, however.
 Tasks that are confidential in nature or critical for long-term business success may genuinely need your attention.
 You should only delegate tasks that have clear processes, are easily replicable and measurable, and do not require access to confidential business information.

 For example, investor relations and employee performance reviews are critical functions of any business that should be handled by the owners, managers, or executives.
 On the other hand, day-to-day activities like running operational tasks or organizing events should be delegated to middle management and team leaders.

 Some examples of delegation in the workplace with varying levels of trust and autonomy include:

 - Giving directions to a subordinate and telling them exactly what to do